GPS Tracking Laws By State in 2025

 Alaska

-Alaska’s anti-stalking laws make it illegal to install a device to monitor a person in their home, vehicle or workplace without consent.
-This means it’s second degree stalking and is covered under Alaska code 13-2923
+Alaska’s anti-stalking laws make it illegal to install a device to monitor a person in their home, vehicle, or workplace without consent.
+It’s also illegal to track the location of a person if it can lead the individual to fear death or physical injury.

 Arizona

 Arizona code 13-2923 makes it illegal to use a GPS device to continuously surveil a person for over 12 hours, or on two or more occasions without authorization.
+In other words, you’ll need to get consent from your drivers right away to avoid breaking the law, even if the vehicle is your own, since this monitoring of the vehicle could be considered monitoring of the person under these regulations, although you’ll have a short window if you forget initially.

 Arkansas